Russian prime minister angers Ukraine by visiting Crimea

 The United States and European Union have imposed sanctions on Russian officials since a March 16 referendum in which Crimea voted for union with Russia.
 The West says the vote was a sham as Russian forces had already taken control of the region.

-Russia has shrugged off the sanctions, though the absorption of Crimea and its 2 million residents creates a new financial burden as Russia struggles with slow growth, rising inflation, a weak currency and unusually high capital flight this year.
+Russia has shrugged off the sanctions, although the absorption of Crimea and its 2 million residents creates an additional financial burden as Russia struggles with slow growth, rising inflation, a weak currency and unusually high capital flight this year.

-Medvedev indicated he hoped Crimea, which he said had "colossal prospects" for tourism income, would become self-sufficient.

-A senior local economic official said the impoverished Black Sea peninsula hopes for an economic leap forward with large-scale investments, state subsidies and tax breaks from Moscow.
+A senior local economic official said the impoverished Black Sea peninsula hoped for an economic leap forward with large-scale investments, state subsidies and tax breaks from Moscow.

-The Crimean economy generates some $4 billion (2.3 billion pounds) a year but is highly dependent on energy supplies from Ukraine and suffered widespread blackouts last week, which Temirgaliyev denounced as a plot by Kiev.

-Boosting the local economy and tourism faces big obstacles, not least a decision by the European Union this month to impose heavy tariffs on goods from the annexed region.

-Of the 6-8 million tourists a year who visited Crimea before Moscow intervened, more than 60 percent were from Ukraine, many who came by train on state-funded holidays for public sector workers, and only one-quarter from Russia.
+Of the 6 million to 8 million tourists a year who visited Crimea before Moscow intervened, more than 60 percent were from Ukraine, and only a quarter from Russia.

-Finance Minister Anton Siluanov said last week that Russia would spend up to 243 billion roubles $6.8 billion in Crimea this year, to be financed from the budget reserve.

-The ultimate cost of its action in Crimea is likely to be far higher: analysts in a Reuters poll last week slashed their forecasts for Russian economic growth.

 A young woman in Simferopol who gave her name only as Yulia welcomed Medvedev's visit: "It's always good when top figures pay us visits because they usually bring money, and this is what we need."

-(Additional reporting by Gabriela Baczynska in Simferopol, Steve Gutterman in Moscow and Richard Balmforth, Natalia Zinets and Pavel Polityuk in Kiev; Writing by Timothy Heritage and Alissa de Carbonnel; Editing by Peter Graff, Paul Taylor and Will Waterman)
+(Additional reporting by Sergei Venyarsky at Kadamovsky training grounds, Gabriela Baczynska in Simferopol, Lesley Wroughton in Jerusalem, Steve Gutterman in Moscow, Mark Felsenthal in Washington, and Richard Balmforth, Natalia Zinets and Pavel Polityuk in Kiev, and Adrian Croft in Brussels,; Writing by Timothy Heritage and Alissa de Carbonnel; Editing by Will Waterman, David Stamp, Peter Cooney and Lisa Shumaker)